 - Award recipients will be selected based on the novelty, importance, feasibility, environment and the overall likelihood that the project will lead to subsequent, more substantial grants in the areas of DGBI research.

-- Candidates for these awards must hold an MD, PhD, PsyD or equivalent degree and a full-time position at an accredited institution.
+- Candidates for these awards must hold an MD, PhD, PsyD or equivalent degree and be at least 30% time at an accredited institution in a clinical or research role.
 The institution need not be an academic medical center.

 - Candidates for the $10,000 award will preferentially apply from geographical areas where DGBI research is not well established and funding opportunities are limited.